Childhood Ovarian Cancer Treatment (PDQ®)–Health Professional Version

 Childhood Small Cell Carcinoma of the Ovary, Hypercalcemia-Type

-Small cell carcinomas of the ovary are exceedingly rare and aggressive tumors and may be associated with hypercalcemia.
+Small cell carcinomas of the ovary are exceedingly rare and aggressive.
+The prognosis is poor for these patients.
+This cancer may be associated with hypercalcemia.

 Treatment of Childhood Small Cell Carcinoma of the Ovary, Hypercalcemia-Type

-Treatment options for childhood small cell carcinoma of the ovary include the following:
+Treatment options for childhood small cell carcinoma of the ovary, hypercalcemia-type, include the following:

 - Distelmaier F, Calaminus G, Harms D, et al.: Ovarian small cell carcinoma of the hypercalcemic type in children and adolescents: a prognostically unfavorable but curable disease.
 Cancer 107 (9): 2298-306, 2006.
 [PUBMED Abstract]

 - Witkowski L, Goudie C, Foulkes WD, et al.: Small-Cell Carcinoma of the Ovary of Hypercalcemic Type (Malignant Rhabdoid Tumor of the Ovary): A Review with Recent Developments on Pathogenesis.
 Surg Pathol Clin 9 (2): 215-26, 2016.
 [PUBMED Abstract]

 - Ramos P, Karnezis AN, Craig DW, et al.: Small cell carcinoma of the ovary, hypercalcemic type, displays frequent inactivating germline and somatic mutations in SMARCA4.
 Nat Genet 46 (5): 427-9, 2014.
 [PUBMED Abstract]